instamatic-dev/instamatic/docs/merlin.md

 Instamatic communicates with the Merlin control software via TCP/IP connection.
 This means that there is a fast connection with little overhead when collecting data.

-In continous read/write mode, instamatic can achieve gapless data acquisition `MerlinCamera.getMovie()`.
+In continous read/write mode, instamatic can achieve gapless data acquisition `MerlinCamera.get_movie()`.
 When continuously collecting single images using `MerlinCamera.get_image()`, there is a ~3 ms overhead per frame.

 ## Setup